Rajeev-K/c-compiler/README.md

 ### System requirements

-- You need a x64 computer.
+- You need a x64 machine because the compiler produces x64 code.
 - I have only tested on a Windows box, but it should run on Linux and macOS as long as it is x64.
 - Docker.
 (I used Docker to avoid having to install TypeScript and GNU assembler/linker.)